pebakery/pebakery-docs/Commands/Deprecated.md

 ### System,RebuildVars

 This command is obsolete in Winbuilder 082 as was originally implemented in version 075/076 for compatibility reasons replacing `System,RefreshVars` after engine improvements made the command largely unnecessary.
-Prior to Winbuilder 075 variables required a manual Refresh/Rebuild once they were dynamically modified.
+Prior to Winbuilder 075 variables defined in the `[Variables]` section required a manual Refresh/Rebuild once they were dynamically modified with the `Set` command.
 For further reading check out [this post](http://reboot.pro/topic/4663-variables/).

-Currently PEBakery resets variables to default script variables.
+Currently PEBakery resets variables to the original value as it was defined in the `[Variables]` section.

 ### WebGetIfNotExist

-This command is broken in WB082, and it is better to implement this as a macro.
+This command is broken in Winbuilder 082, and it was thought it would be better to implement this as a macro.

 ### Visible